Dec 20: Sanitising HTML – the DOM clobbering issue

 The solution

-By now I hope you realize that: a) the DOM is a mess, and b) you will almost certainly introduce security bugs if you try to write a sanitizer yourself.
-In light of that, if you have need to sanitize HTML you should use a well-tested existing library.
-If your application allows you to do the sanitization in the browser, we recommend DOMPurify, created and maintained by Dr Mario Heiderich at the cure53 security group.
+By now I hope you realise that: a) the DOM is a mess, and b) you will almost certainly introduce security bugs if you try to write a sanitiser yourself.
+In light of that, if you have need to sanitise HTML you should use a well-tested existing library.
+If your application allows you to do the sanitisation in the browser, we recommend DOMPurify, created and maintained by Dr Mario Heiderich at the cure53 security group.
 It’s fast, robust and been professionally security audited.

-Here at Fastmail we believe in defense in depth, and we use DOMPurify in addition to a server-side XSS filter and a strict content security policy (each of which should be individually capable of stopping malicious HTML from doing much damage).
-As part of our effort to help make the whole internet more secure, we have also submitted several patches back to DOMPurify, and made it eligible for our bug bounty program, even for bugs that would not otherwise affect Fastmail due to our other security measures.
+Here at FastMail we believe in defence in depth, and we use DOMPurify in addition to a server-side XSS filter and a strict content security policy (each of which should be individually capable of stopping malicious HTML from doing much damage).
+As part of our effort to help make the whole internet more secure, we have also submitted several patches back to DOMPurify, and made it eligible for our bug bounty program, even for bugs that would not otherwise affect FastMail due to our other security measures.